mattamx/Projects/README.md

 # Summary of planned updates
 - [ ] Data clean-up and code condensation through the use various functions and methods.
 - [ ] Visualization aligment to Plotly and deployment of further enhancements in order to catch up with current skills in PowerPoint and Tableau.
+    - [ ] Figure out a way to have Plotly illustration show up on GitHub.
 - [ ] Notebook structure re-organization, creating one template for all.